2001-Thu Feb 23 06:54:22 MST 2017

 You don’t have to be an animal expert to help out at your community’s shelter.
 In fact, whatever you do for a living, you’re bound to have skills and talents that your local shelter can use.
 If you've got time and a desire to help, here are 10 ways to

 Dog school, that is.
-Helping teach shelter dogs to
+Helping teach shelter

 walk calmly on a leash or shake paws will make them infinitely more adoptable.
 Other volunteers can pursue more advanced training and learn how to evaluate temperaments and match adopters with suitable